 How one MCOB student made her entrepreneurship dreams come true.

-Posted on March 25, 2020 by Mitchell College of Business
+Posted on March 25, 2020 by USA Mitchell College of Business

 From a young age, University of South Alabama Mitchell College of Business alumnus,